 This report outlines the economic benefits that will be created by the proposed ground mounted Solar Farm (up to 160MW) on land west of the B5112, 325m south of Llyn Alaw, 500m east of Llantrisant and 1.5km west of Llanerch-y-Medd, Anglesey.
-It has been produced on behalf of Wylfa Green Ltd and the main quantifiable benefits for the construction and operational phases are:
+It has been produced on behalf of Wylfa Green Ltd (the "Applicant") and the main quantifiable benefits for the construction and operational phases are:

-- Construction phase employment: The Proposed Development could support up to 350 temporary jobs, both direct jobs on-site and in the wider supply chain, during the 12month construction period. - ii.
-Contribution of construction phase to economic output: The gross value added (GVA a proxy for economic output) generated by jobs supported during the construction phase could be up to £23million. - iii.
+- i.
+Construction phase employment: The Proposed Development could support up to 233 temporary jobs, both direct jobs on-site and in the wider supply chain, during the 12-month construction period. - ii.
+Contribution of construction phase to economic output: The gross value added (GVA a proxy for economic output) generated by jobs supported during the construction phase could be up to £15.1million. - iii.
 Permanent employment: It is estimated that the Proposed Development will support up to 12 full-time equivalent jobs (FTE) in the Isle of Anglesey County Council (IACC) area and the wider economy once it is operational. - iv.
 Contribution to economic output associated with the permanent employment: The GVA associated with the 12 FTEs is estimated to be £0.8million per annum. - v.
-Business rates revenue: Business rates generated by the solar project could be in the region of £12.2million (present value) over the Proposed Development's 40-year operational lifespan. - vi.
-Economic impact of other proposed schemes in Anglesey: Taking into account other proposed schemes in the area and where information is available on their potential impact, the number of gross new jobs created in Anglesey by these schemes (and the Proposed Development) could be in the region of 669 FTEs.
+Business rates revenue: Business rates generated by the solar project could be in the region of £11.9million (present value1) over the Proposed Development's 40-year operational lifespan.